eabglobal/minik/README.md

 while working with `Chalice`.
 The main advantages of this implementation over the current frameworks in this domain are the following:

-- Batteries not included!
+- Batteries **not** included!
 This is just the framework, nothing more, nothing else.
-- Ability to leverage the domain knowledge of working with flask or django.
+- Ability to leverage the domain knowledge of working with Flask or Django.
 - Minimal set of features driven to solve a very specific problem.

 ## Show me the $$